nestybox/sysbox/docs/user-guide/install.md

 *   Otherwise, use the [Sysbox package](install-package.md) for your distro.

-*   Alternativley, if a package for your distro is not yet available, or if you want to get the latest changes from upstream, you [build and install Sysbox from source](../developers-guide/README.md).
+*   Alternatively, if a package for your distro is not yet available, or if you want to get the latest changes from upstream, you [build and install Sysbox from source](../developers-guide/README.md).

 **NOTE: Before installing, see the [distro compatibility doc](../distro-compat.md)